 If you’re looking for a serious round of golf on a championship 18-hole course, Allerton Manor is an ideal choice, available to members and non-members alike.
 It is set in beautiful woodland surroundings just 10 minutes drive from the city center.

 It also has a sports bar and beer garden as well as a family-friendly restaurant serving classic British dishes.
 All guests need to book in advance to ensure availability.

-For a fun, low-key introduction to the city, why not take a free guided walking tour?
-Check out the best hotels in Liverpool if you have not booked your accommodation yet.
 If you have other fun places and things to do in Liverpool to recommend, don’t hesitate to leave a comment.